 Even as the LimeWire damages case grinds its way through the courts, a group of film and music artists led by wealthy film producer and founder of FilmOn.com Alki David are suing CBS Interactive and CNET for distributing the LimeWire application.

 Members of Microsoft’s Internet Explorer team are giving themselves a pat on the back for making it easier to delete the privacy menace known as Adobe Flash Cookies.
 Too bad the IE developers aren't tackling a similar snoop threat embedded in Microsoft's very own Silverlight framework.
+On Tuesday, a Microsoft program manager blogged that IE was now able to delete so-called LSOs.
+Short for local shared objects, the files set by Adobe Flash applications have been used for years as a stealthy means to track computer users' web browsing habits.
+The cookie-like breadcrumbs carry no expiration date, can (currently) be deleted only by visiting an online settings panel or by installing a third-party app, and can be exploited to restore tracking cookies a user has previously deleted.

 Consumer organisation Which? reckons Facebook provides one of the worst free webmail services available.